Bottas leads Hamilton in British GP practice

 SILVERSTONE, England (Reuters) - Valtteri Bottas kept Mercedes team mate Lewis Hamilton off the top of the timesheets in practice for the Formula One leader’s home British Grand Prix on Friday, with Ferrari emerging as best of the rest.

-The Finn, 31 points behind the five times world champion after nine races, lapped the former airfield in one minute 26.732 seconds on soft tyres.
+The Finn, 31 points behind the five-times world champion after nine races, lapped the former airfield in one minute 26.732 seconds on soft tyres.

 Ferrari’s Sebastian Vettel, winner at Silverstone last year but yet to triumph in 2019, was fourth but had an off-track excursion at Becketts.